Juan Manuel Marquez has revealed his sense of fear in the immediate aftermath of rendering Manny Pacquiao unconscious.

 But once the blow landed and the celebration ended, Marquez settled back into a worry.
 As the crowd remained stunned, Pacquiao didn’t move for what seemed like an eternity.

-Panic began to set in, as Marquez mentioned on a recent taping of his new venture with ProBox TV.
+As Marquez mentioned on a taping of his new venture with ProBox TV, panic began to set in.

 “When I reacted to Pacquiao [after the celebration], he still looked knocked out,” explained Marquez, who waited for Pacquiao to come around.